Buying your child a new bike? Finding it hard to pick the best one? Relax – we've put together a complete guide to help you choose wisely…

 With a low standover height, tough yet light alloy frame and dual V-brakes, this is a great bike for budding riders.
 Throw in six-speed gears and flat-resistant, grippy tyres and it’s a winning package for both boys and girls.

-Ages nine to 12
+Bikes for kids aged nine to 12

 We're now getting within range of 24in wheeled bikes – they can feature drop handlebars for the roadie look, or suspension forks and disc brakes for budding MTBers.
 Quality models will be made from light alloy frames, and spec should compare to an adult's bike at the same price point.